elotroalex/s23-intro-dh/assignments.md

 On the fourth week of class you will annotate one article from a digital humanities journal working in pairs.
 Your job is to highlight concepts and words you don't understand, and to try to help each other fill those gaps.

-### Midterm Exam
+### Midterm Exercise

-Before Spring break I will pass a list of pain-point concepts and keywords that surfaced from the annotation exercise and in class discussions.
-Right before the break, we will have a midterm exam to see how well we're handling the onslaught of new vocabulary.
+Before Spring break we will look at a [dozen of pain-point keywords](/s23-intro-dh/keywords.html) that surfaced from the annotation exercise and in class discussions.
+The exercise is take-home, and we will discuss the results in class after Spring Break.

 ### (Editing the) Final Paper